Azure-Samples/azure-ai-vision-sdk/samples/web/nextjs/SetupEnvironment.md

 3. NPM Package

-To install the SDK via NPM, use the following command:
+To install the SDK via NPM, run the following command in the root of the app folder:

 ```sh
 npm install azure-ai-vision-faceanalyzer